cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 CUE can learn from Go's experience and design the two-file split from the start.
-By introducing `cue.mod/local-module.cue` as the designated home for replace directives and main-module-specific dependency overrides, we avoid the need for a separate workspace mechanism while maintaining a clean separation between published and main-module-only metadata.
+By introducing `cue.mod/local-module.cue` as the designated home for module replaces and main-module-specific dependency overrides, we avoid the need for a separate workspace mechanism while maintaining a clean separation between published and main-module-only metadata.